0

 In 1995 it was purchased by the Government of Sindh for its conversion into a museum devoted to the arts of Pakistan.
 The Government of Sindh took over ownership of the property and appointed an independent board of trustees headed by the Governor to formulate recommendations on how best to adapt and use the palace.
 A trust was established to manage the property and ensure that it would not be sold or utilized for commercial or any purpose other than that stipulated in the trust deed.
 Funds for the acquisition of collections for the museum and the construction of an extension are continuously raised by the trustees through private and public grants, donations, and other fundraising activities.
 Mohatta Palace Museum formally opened in 1999.
 Next to the main building can be found a small collection of "English" statues which once stood proudly at key public locations in Karachi but flamed public fury during political turmoil in 1960-61.
 Some statues, notably the ones of Queen Victoria and soldiers of the Raj, were damaged during the turmoil.

-Text imported from Wikipedia article "Mohatta Palace" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Mohatta Palace" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants